vadash/gwent-daily-demo/README.md

 A: Its HardWare IDentification key.
 Its generated based on CPU serial number and Motherboard serial.
 Looks like this
 ![alt text](https://lh3.googleusercontent.com/-GCnSAawXp0w/WN-QGuFfdWI/AAAAAAAAPCw/RwX7whsUIu8/s0/Bg110fBHacjE1c_2017-04-01_14-33-43.png "HWID")

-Q: How does the bot determine which deck to use?

-A: Anyone banned yet ?
+Q: Anyone banned yet ?

-Q: No bans reported so far
+A: No bans reported so far

-A: Yes.
-Ingame works too.

-Q: Can I run bot in background?

-A: Nope, its both for safety and impossible since we dont inject in game.
-People bot over night or with vmware (check guide below).

-Q: Do I need additional key for virtual machine ?

-A: Yep

-Q: Can I use gwent tracker with bot ?

-A: Yes but make sure it doesnt cover important parts of screen (aka "Deck selection", "Play card" in right corner, scores, "Your turn", etc)

-Q: What virtual machine should I use ?

-A: Vmware 12+ pro + vmware tools

 # Winrate examples (OBT) <a name="winrate"></a>